-I must confess to being somewhat smitten by its location and the walk from the car park provides ample opportunity to admire the little cluster of red stone buildings which lie across a lush green field, huddled amongst woodland which had just begun to show the first signs of Autumn at the time of my visit.
+I must confess to being somewhat smitten by its location and the walk from the car park provided ample opportunity to admire the little cluster of red brick buildings that lay across a lush green field.
+They huddled amongst woodland that had just began to show the first signs of Autumn at the time of my visit.

-At the end of the path stands an ornate, wrought-iron gateway, through which another pathway rounds the original onsite warehouse and deposits the visitor in front of the distillery proper for the first time.
+At the end of the path stood an ornate, wrought-iron gateway, through which another pathway rounded the original onsite warehouse and deposited me in front of the distillery proper for the first time.

-Annandale has a traditional distillery profile, complete with a Doig-Esque pagoda roof.
+Annandale has a traditional distillery profile, complete with a Doig-esque pagoda roof.
 Its buildings are arranged around a central courtyard with a shop to the right and a cafe to the left.
 The scene is rather dominated by a large stone chimney, at the foot of which lies what appears to be some sort of archaeological excavation.
-Closer inspection reveals this to be the site of the old distilleries pot stills with brickwork and fire-pits still clearly visible.
+Closer inspection reveals this to be the site of the old distillery’s still-house with brickwork fire-pits still clearly visible.

 The original Annandale distillery was built in 1830 by George Donald of Elgin.
 Unusually for the region, it was renowned for producing a heavily peated spirit and as such, it attracted the attention of John Walker & Sons who eventually bought the site outright in 1896.
 Times change, however, and in 1919 it was decided that Annandale was no longer crucial to the plans of this most famous of blenders.
 The site was closed in 1921 and stripped of its equipment.